Global Sports Business Strategy in the UK

 Students will need to take SBUS 250 Sports Business and Society prior to the program start as a pre-requisite or online during the summer.

 You will earn elective credit in the UO business major while fulfilling one of the business major’s Global Context requirements.
 The program combines traditional academic teaching modules, corporate site visits and spectator sport/sport culture experiences.
 The program will expose you to how sports businesses operate around the world, in addition to highlighting the business strategies and priorities for US-based sports businesses operating in international markets.

 UO students: please refer to the UO Course Equivalency Process and the UO Office of the Registrar Course Equivalency Database.

 Non-UO students: Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.

 Pre-requisite: SBUS 250 Sports Business and Society prior to program start or online during the summer.

 If you are a non-UO student attending a GEO partner campus, please contact your GEO Campus Representative for additional details.

 Accommodations in London include shared residence in hotels, hostels or other group housing accommodations.
-Daily breakfasts and a couple group dinners are included.
+A couple group meals are included.
 You will find most lunches and dinners on your own at one of many nearby restaurants or street carts.